 Where To Find Vermouth In Spain

-In most Spanish bars, you’ll find housemade vermouth on tap right alongside the beers.
+You’ll find housemade vermouth in most Spanish bars on tap alongside the beers.
 Some places will even place a bottle of vermouth on your table and let you pay by the glass as they do at Bar Electricitat in Barcelona’s Barceloneta neighborhood.

 Want to take it away?
 Choose to fill up your own takeaway bottle at the barrels at a classic bodega.
-If you find yourself in Barcelona, try one of Morro Fi multiple locations across the city or Chef Albert Adria’s Bodega 1900.
+If you find yourself in Barcelona, try one of Morro Fi’s multiple locations across the city.

 How about you?
 What is your favorite type of vermouth?
 Let us know in the comments below.